 - Food Stage Culinary Demonstrations

-The On-site Box Office will offer you the option to purchase a package containing admission and tasting tickets in a one-stop-shop.
-Additional tasting ticket selling stations can be found throughout the Festival.
+When purchasing your tickets you have the option to purchase a package containing admission and tasting tickets in a one-stop-shop.
+QR codes to purchase additional tasting tickets can be found throughout the Festival.

 Why do I need to purchase Tasting Tickets?

-Tasting Tickets are available for purchase in $0.50 denominations at the Festival.
+Tasting Tickets are available for $0.50.
 We suggest that you start with at least $20 worth as all restaurant and drink samples are “purchased” with these tickets at various prices.